 Unix ZSHell Reloaded

-In the good old days, when there were no such things as Graphical User Interfaces a computer could only be used with a Shell command-line interface.
-This system was intensively refined and even today can still be used really efficiently to accomplish some tasks.
-One of the major initial shells was the Bourne-Shell that uses the short abbreviation sh.
-It was used widely and at one point it received an update called Bourne-Again Shellbash.
+In the good old days, when there were no such things like “Graphical User Interfaces”, a computer could only be used with a command-line interface.
+This system was thoroughly refined to perfection and still can be used really efficiently even today.
+One of the major shells was the Bourne-Shell that uses the short abbreviation sh.
+It was used widely and at one point received an update called Bourne-Again Shell - bash.
 Bash is the standard on many operating systems today.
 Although it is so popular there have been some other contestants which have even more features.
 One of them is zsh the Z-Shell.

 Problem: